 5. Access to information

 You have the right to request access to the information Priority Prospect have on you.
-You can do this by contacting us at email@example.com.
+You can do this by contacting us at firstname.lastname@example.org.
 Priority Prospect will make sure to provide you with a copy of the data we process about you.
 In order to comply with your request, Priority Prospect may ask you to verify your identity.
-Priority Prospect will fulfil your request by sending your copy electronically, unless the request expressly specifies a different method.
+Priority Prospect will fulfill your request by sending your copy electronically, unless the request expressly specifies a different method.
 For any subsequent access request, Priority Prospect may charge you with an administrative fee.

 6. Information correction and deletion